Bao-Jiarong/Classifiers/README.md

 <img src="./images/sgd.png" width="300" height="300" />

 ### Read more
-If you would like to read more about these classifiers, it will be helpful for you to read these links below .
+If you would like to read more about these classifiers, it will be helpful for you to read the following links:
 [SVM](https://en.wikipedia.org/wiki/Support_vector_machine)
 [Pegasos](https://www.cs.huji.ac.il/~shais/papers/ShalevSiSrCo10.pdf)
 [SGD](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)